Why Do Dogs Dig in Their Beds?

 If your dog's digging seems to be driven by anxiety or stress, it's like tackling the root cause of the problem.
 Talk to your vet or a professional trainer to find ways to help your pup feel more at ease.
 If you’re short on time or financial resources, you can also explore courses for separation anxiety within the Woofz app.

 So, if your furry friend is digging up your backyard or takes hours to get comfortable in their bed, it's like they're trying to tell you something.
-They might need more playtime, a comfy bed, or maybe just a little extra love and attention.
-So, with a little patience and some positive reinforcement, you'll have your pup happily snoozing in their bed without any digging shenanigans in no time!
+They might need more playtime, a comfy bed, or extra love and attention.
+So, with some patience and positive reinforcement, you'll have your pup happily snoozing in their bed without digging shenanigans in no time!

 A certified dog trainer with a background in Behavior Science, Canine psychology, and Pet First Aid Safety